Should I travel to Cuba? Should I take a Cuba vacation?

 Here are a few more of our posts with information about Cuba.

-Update: On April 18, 2019 the Trump administration banned almost all travel to Cuba for Americans.
+Update: On April 18, 2019 the Trump administration made it much more difficult for Americans to travel to Cuba.
 We recommend calling your member of Congress.

 You can help yourself get ready for your own travels by reading our Get Started Planning Your Trip Now page.